OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 In other words, DevOps collaboration includes quality teams, security teams, and many other teams related to the project.
 When you hear "DevOps" today, you should probably be thinking of something like [DevOpsQATestInfoSec](https://techbeacon.com/evolution-devops-new-thinking-gene-kim "The evolution of DevOps: Gene Kim on getting to continuous delivery").
 Indeed, DevOps values pertain to increasing not only speed but also quality, security, reliability, stability, and resilience.

-Security is just as critical to business success as the overall quality, performance, and usability of an application.
+Security is just as critical to business success as the overall quality, performance, and usability of an app.
 As development cycles are shortened and delivery frequencies increased, making sure that quality and security are built in from the very beginning becomes essential. **DevSecOps** is all about adding security to DevOps processes.
 Most defects are identified during production.
-DevOps specifies best practices for identifying as many defects as possible early in the life cycle and for minimizing the number of defects in the released application.
+DevOps specifies best practices for identifying as many defects as possible early in the life cycle and for minimizing the number of defects in the released app.

 However, DevSecOps is not just a linear process oriented towards delivering the best possible software to operations; it is also a mandate that operations closely monitor software that's in production to identify issues and fix them by forming a quick and efficient feedback loop with development.
 DevSecOps is a process through which Continuous Improvement is heavily emphasized.